gmc-code/PC-using-RTD/docs/setup/Git CLI.rst

 ----

-Move commit from master to feature branch not yet pushed
+Move commit from main to feature branch not yet pushed
 ------------------------------------------------------------

-Use this after accidentally make commit to master branch instead of feature branch.
+Use this after accidentally make commit to main branch instead of feature branch.
 Move commit:

 .. code-block::

     git log

-Copy the hash of the master branch's last commit that needs moving.
+Copy the hash of the main branch's last commit that needs moving.

 Switch to feature branch: